-Organizational management research suggests that some of the most successful business leaders are also adept storytellers.
-Effective leadership requires skillful communication, and one of the most powerful ways to communicate is through the use of storytelling.
+Many of the most successful business leaders are experts in leadership storytelling.
+Effective leadership requires strong communication skills, and storytelling is one of the most powerful ways to communicate.

-The seven steps below can help you train your management team to employ storytelling to engage employees and other stakeholders, and grow your bottom line.
+Storytelling creates strong connections between speakers and their audience.
+It can help motivate customers, investors, job candidates, and employees to engage with your business.
+These steps will help you train your team to employ storytelling to engage employees and other stakeholders and grow your bottom line:

 Step 1: Create Enthusiasm for Storytelling

-Getting your high-potential employees to understand the power and potential of storytelling is the first step in helping them master this valuable workplace skill.
+Getting your employees to understand the power of storytelling is the first step in helping them master this valuable skill.

 - Motivate others